hemon/Theory-of-Value-Accrual/README.md

 - 15.3 Ladder of Liberation: Industry → Information → Intelligence
 - 15.4 Why Utopia Fails: Endless Distributional Conflict
 - 15.5 The Hidden Benevolence of Global Competition

+This version is a pre-distribution draft.
+Authored by Zhangwei, 2025/06.
+It contains original theoretical content currently under review.
+Please do not circulate or cite without permission.